chopicalqui/KaliIntelligenceSuite/README.md

  -  parallel Kali Linux command execution by using a specifiable number of threads

- -  allowing users to kill Kali commands via the KIS user interface in case they take too long
+ -  enables users to kill Kali commands via the KIS user interface in case they take too long

+ -  access public APIs to enhance data with OSINT

 ## KIS' Data and Collection Model